 Ways to live with these promises when energy is thin

 Start small.
 Choose one verse from these Scriptures for depression that feels within reach, and place it somewhere your eyes will naturally find it—on a bathroom mirror, by the sink, or on your phone lock screen.
 Whisper it during ordinary moments like washing dishes or waiting at a stoplight.
-Over time, repetition can become a quiet pathway, much like these gentle steps for faith in everyday life.
+Over time, repetition can become a quiet pathway, much like these gentle steps for faith in everyday life

-Another gentle approach is to pair Scripture with simple rhythms of care.
+You might also pair Scripture with simple rhythms of care.
 Elijah was given sleep and a meal before he received fresh direction.
 On low days, consider a very small rule of life: drink some water, step outside for two minutes of fresh air, read one psalm aloud, or begin with a short prayer for morning strength.
 When life feels especially heavy, these Bible verses for stress can also offer steady truth.
 Small acts like these can make a little room for the heart to breathe.

 If you can, invite one trusted person into your journey.
 Share a verse that is carrying you and ask them to check in midweek.
 Sometimes hope is borrowed.
 If professional help is part of your plan, bring a verse to appointments; let God’s Word sit beside wise care.